International Student Financial Aid

 Transfer international students who will also be entering the Honors College are eligible to apply for the Honors Lateral-Entry Scholarship.

-There are a variety of scholarships available to international students from sources outside Westminster College.
-Scholarships from sources outside of Westminster College have varying deadlines.
+There are a variety of scholarships available to international students from sources outside Westminster.
+Scholarships from sources outside of Westminster have varying deadlines.
 Visit the scholarship's website for more details about deadlines and submission requirements.

 Scholarship Search Engines

 There are a limited number of scholarships available for graduate studies.
 For instance, students with a Westminster College undergraduate degree who are now attending a graduate program may be eligible for a Westminster Alumni Scholarship.

 Alternative loans are private loans offered to students to help pay for college.
 A private loan comes from a lender such as a bank, credit union, or state-affiliated organization.
 Since the loans are privately funded, the terms and conditions will vary based on the lender.
 This also means that interest rates and fees are not federally regulated and are set by the individual lenders.

 The amount available to be borrowed in alternative loan funding will vary by student.
 Your certified loan amount cannot exceed your cost of attendance less any other financial aid you receive.
 If the amount approved by the lender is higher than the allowable maximum, it will be reduced by Westminster.